danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 JSON is an open-standard, independent file format, which is widely used for data storage and communication on the internet, and in software applications.
 This format can be read and processed by many programming languages such as JavaScript.
 A piece of software implements computational logic to manipulate data, such as retrieving and displaying data on a screen in any color, size, and at any tempo.
 This kind of separation of data and computational logic is common in software development.
 Google, for example, offers its web or image search results in JSON format using its Application Programming Interfaces (APIs).
 More on APIs in the next chapter.

-JSON looks similar to JavaScript in terms of its use of arrays and objects but they are formatted differently.
+JSON looks similar to JavaScript in terms of its use of arrays and objects, but they are formatted differently.
 Some of the rules are:
-- Data is stored in name/value pairs, e.g `"copyLeft": "Creative Common Licence BY 4.0"` and the pair are separated by a colon.
+- Data is stored in name/value pairs, e.g. `"copyLeft": "Creative Common Licence BY 4.0"` and the pair are separated by a colon.
 - All property name/value pairs have to be surrounded by double quotes.
 - Each data item is separated by commas.
 - Square brackets "[]" hold arrays.
 - Curly braces "{}" hold objects as there are many object instances that share the same structure.
 - Comments are not allowed.
-- No other computational logics like conditional structure or for-loop can be used.
+- No other computational logics like conditional structures or for-loop can be used.

 To process the JSON file in Figure 7.8, you need to use the syntax `loadJSON()` in p5.js.
 See how this is put together in a sketch:

-**Step 1. loadJSON (to load the specific file and path)**
+**Step 1: loadJSON (to load the specific file and path)**
 ```javascript
 let whatisQueer;